 Following the approval of the development agreement in 2018, construction of Pier-70 began.
 The 28-acre site will be developed in phases and include new residential buildings with up to 2,150 units of affordable and market rate housing.
 Since 2020, utility and street construction has been completed for Phase 1 of the development program, completed renovation of historic building 12, and began implementing the Interim Best Management Practice to address stormwater runoff.

 Mission Bay has seen continued development since 2020.
-This has most notably included the construction of Bayfront Part and additional creek-side open space.
+This has most notably included the construction of the Sister Lillian Murphy Community (152 affordable housing units), Bayfront Part and additional creek-side open space.

 Expanding Housing Choice